anthonyb0634/github-tutorial/README.md

 4. Use "git reset --hard HEAD~1" to nuke the commit.
 5. Use "git reset HEAD~1" to undo the commit and keep changes.
 6. Use "git reset --soft HEAD~1" to undo your commit but leave your files

+---

+### Collaberation
+With collaboration you can clone or fork repositories.

+**Clone**

+Cloning is you getting a copy of a repository!

+How to clone!
+1. Go to the wanted repository/ies
+2. Click the green button `clone or download`
+3. Click clone with SSH
+4. Click the copy button next to the link.
+5. `cd workspace`
+6. `git clone <link>`

+**Fork**

+Forking is you making your own copy of a repository!

+How to fork!
+1. Go to the repository/ies you want to fork.
+2. Click the fork button on the top right.
+3. Once you fork check to see if your username replaced theirs
+4. Now you git clone `<link>`.